 - be healthy

 - stay safe

-- · enjoy and achieve
+- enjoy and achieve

 - make a positive contribution

-- achieve economic wellbeing once they leave school.

 Mount Charles School makes sure all staff understand their duty of care to children and young people in the event of an emergency.
 All staff feel confident in knowing what to do in an emergency.
 We understand that certain medical conditions are debilitating and potentially life threatening, particularly if poorly managed or misunderstood.